 To raise funds and awareness for the fight against childhood cancer, football players across the country are dedicating their 2018 football season to kids with cancer as Kick-It Champions.
 Champions will accept donations and pledges for each field goal and extra point they make during the 2018 football season.
 All donations received will benefit childhood cancer research through Kick-It, powered by Alex’s Lemonade Stand Foundation (ALSF).

 The Kick-It Champion program was started by All-State Ohio football player Matt Colella who battled cancer as a middle school student.
-His commitment to help others inspired his community and athletes around the country to become Kick-It Champions for children with cancer.
-Here are a
+His commitment to help others inspired his community and athletes around the country to become Kick-It Champions to raise childhood cancer awareness.
+Here are a few champions worth mentioning:

 During the 2017 ACCHS football season, Rustin raised over $5,700.
 This year Rustin has set a goal of raising $6,000 throughout the season which will fund over two weeks of childhood cancer research.
 Lehigh Valley Children’s Hospital is generously sponsoring Rustin with a $500 donation towards his goal.
 Rustin will also be supported by his team as they work together to help him achieve his goal and raise money for children with cancer.